kitschmaster/rubyongo/info/devlog.markdown

 right now, all these scripts need to be run from the "sys" folder. later these will be spawned from the main "rog" CLI. something like: "rog deploy", "rog init", "rog up"...

+oh yes, javascript loading fixed from config.toml by adjusting the baseURL = "https://rubyongo.org/" to "https".

+we now have a working rubyongo.org static site, with a backend panel running nicely... nope, the ruby part is not yet up, getting:

+  Undefined local variable or method `git_source' for Gemfile
+          from /home/rubyongo/rubyongo.org/Gemfile:3 (Bundler::GemfileError)

+am deploying to ruby1.9.3, and bundler is too old: bundle -v
+  Bundler version 1.3.5

+added an ansible task to install bundler on "rogup". also added a "bundle" command to the "rogd" deployment script.

 #04.09.2018 09:00:26 CodingSession::BEGIN

 #03.09.2018 17:00:27 CodingSession::END